Cajarty/Seed/README.md

 ## Seed

-The Seed source code for the Seed npm module can be found in the /seedSrc folder.
+The Seed source code for the Seed npm module can be found in the [/seedSrc](/seedSrc) folder.
 This folder is the initially created JavaScript implementation of the Seed protocol.
+This will have as few dependencies as possible, primarily relying on NodeJS and Vanilla JavaScript features.

 ## Client Source Code

 The Client source code is an Electron wallet being created for both the Seed cryptocurrency module, as well as for general interactions with the general Seed blockchain.
-This code can be found in the /clientSrc folder.
+This code can be found in the [/clientSrc](/clientSrc) folder.
+The client will have less constraints for depencies, and will primarily be developed with NodeJS and Electron.

 -----